react-states/reducer-hooks-js/README.md

 Note for ongoing development

-For more feature enhancement, please create an issue.
+For more feature enhancements, please create an issue.